erkkah/tigr/README.md

 TIGR is a tiny cross-platform graphics library, providing a unified API for Windows, macOS, Linux, iOS and Android.

 TIGR's core is a simple framebuffer library.
 On top of that, we provide a few helpers for the common tasks that 2D programs generally need:

- - Create bitmap windows.
+ - Bitmap-backed windows.
  - Direct access to bitmaps, no locking.
  - Basic drawing helpers (plot, line, blitter).
  - Text output using bitmap fonts.